a-float/uni-miak-compiled-language/README.md

 # Coolang Compiler
-## Statically typed language compiler with a VM, compiler and assembler
+## Statically typed language compiler with a VM and assembler

 Coolang features:
 - defining read-write and read-only variables